Skip to yearly menu bar Skip to main content

 Abstract:

 Ontologies are useful for automatic machine processing of domain knowledge as they represent it in a structured format.
 Yet, constructing ontologies requires substantial manual effort.
 To automate part of this process, large language models (LLMs) have been applied to solve various subtasks of ontology learning.
 However, this partial ontology learning does not capture the interactions between subtasks.
-We address this gap by introducing OLLM, a general and scalable method for solving the full task of building an ontology from scratch.
+We address this gap by introducing OLLM, a general and scalable method for building the taxonomic backbone of an ontology from scratch.
 Rather than focusing on subtasks, like individual relations between entities, we model entire subcomponents of the target ontology by finetuning an LLM with a custom regulariser that reduces overfitting on high-frequency concepts.
 We introduce a novel suite of metrics for evaluating the quality of the generated ontology by measuring its semantic and structural similarity to the ground truth.
 In contrast to standard metrics, our metrics use deep learning techniques to define more robust distance measures between graphs.
 Both our quantitative and qualitative results on Wikipedia show that OLLM outperforms subtask composition methods, producing more semantically accurate ontologies while maintaining structural integrity.
 We further demonstrate that our model can be effectively adapted to new domains, like arXiv, needing only a small number of training examples.
+Our source code and datasets are available at https://github.com/andylolu2/ollm.

 Live content is unavailable.
 Log in and register to view live content